Null Pointer Exception in Talend

 Wrap with conditional checks:

-5.Database Lookup with Missing Keys
+5. Database Lookup with Missing Keys

 tMap or DB Join

-A lookup means: you are trying to find matching data from another dataset (like a reference table).
+A lookup means you are trying to find matching data from another dataset (like a reference table).

 Lookup Key

-Talend will check: “For each employee’s dept_id, find the matching dept_id in the department table.”
+The lookup key is the common column you use for joining.
+In the example, the lookup key is dept_id.
+Talend will check: for each employee’s dept_id, find the matching dept_id in the department table.

-When the Lookup Key Doesn’t Exist
+When the Lookup Key Does Not Exist

-Suppose in the main data you have an employee with dept_id = 99.
+Suppose in the main data you have an employee with dept_id = 99, but in the department table, there is no record with dept_id = 99.
+That means the lookup fails and Talend cannot find a match.

 This means if the main record doesn’t find a matching record in the reference/lookup table, Talend will return null for lookup values.
 If you don’t handle it properly, it can cause NPEs or missing data in output.